 Have you been suspected or charged with DUI/DWI in Mesa, AZ?
 If you are arrested for driving under the influence of alcohol in Mesa, AZ, you can expect a significant punishment, regardless of the level of the offense (Misdemeanor or Felony).
 Individuals convicted of a first offense for driving under the influence (DUI) will receive, jail time, a substantial fine, and lifelong consequences.
-It is imperative that you hire a Mesa DUI lawyer to help mitigate the damage done by a DUI charge or conviction.
+It is imperative that you hire a Mesa DUI lawyer or attorney to help mitigate the damage done by a DUI charge or conviction.

 Arizona has increased drinking and driving penalties in the past two decades, and they now take this charge very seriously because it occurs all too often.
 The State of Arizona has set the blood alcohol content level for presumption of impairment at .08, however, the state can still charge you with being impaired for the slightest degree even if your BAC is below .08.

-There are many reasons to hire a DUI lawyer but chiefly among them is that an experienced Mesa DUI lawyer can help ensure that the defendant receives the best possible defense for their DUI charges.
+There are many reasons to hire a DUI lawyer in Mesa, but chiefly among them is that an experienced Mesa DUI lawyer can help ensure that the defendant receives the best possible defense for their DUI charges.
 David Michael Cantor and his staff have over 1,600 DUI case victories and have years of experience representing clients in the Mesa Municipal Court.
 As stated before, the penalties for a DUI conviction in Mesa (or anywhere in Arizona) are very harsh.
 Here are the different levels of DUI charges in Mesa for a first offense DUI (click here for 2nd & 3rd offense DUI):

 First Offense Misdemeanor DUI/DWI (.08 – .149 BAC)